Technology and Legal Advisors

 The population of earth has reached 7 billion people, every single one of whom send you irritating

 Later this year, we will be asking our staff and clients to get ready for several significant technology initiatives that are currently gaining traction throughout the legal industry.
-As you interact with your legal counsel, it is likely that everything from how services are provided, to how communication and reporting is conveyed, will be different from what you have experienced in the past.
+As you interact with your chosen lawyer from somewhere like this law firm in Red Deer, it is likely that everything from how services are provided, to how communication and reporting is conveyed, will be different from what you have experienced in the past.

 Here is a summary of what you can expect:

-Paperless Reporting: Not only is our new goal to scan and store paperwork digitally, we are also moving toward reporting digitally with a new “client portal”.
+Paperless Reporting: Not only is our new goal to scan and store paperwork digitally, we are also moving toward reporting digitally with a new client portal .
 Some clients will prefer this, some will not but the option should be there and we are working towards that.
 For example, for commercial clients that would normally get two or three reporting binders with perhaps hundreds of pages of documents, we will give them a secure bank level encrypted portal in which they can log in and collect all the documents they need.
-Our portal will reside on our own cloud server in Canada so unlike similar cloud solutions like Dropbox, solicitor-client privilege won’t be compromised by disclosure laws like the U.S. Patriot Act.
-This may turn into a more comprehensive system as well, that can give clients digital cloud access to legal documents such as “live” corporate Minute Book contents and other important legal information.
+Our portal will reside on our own cloud server in Canada so unlike similar cloud solutions like Dropbox, solicitor-client privilege won t be compromised by disclosure laws like the U.S. Patriot Act.
+This may turn into a more comprehensive system as well, that can give clients digital cloud access to legal documents such as live corporate Minute Book contents and other important legal information.
+Despite having said this it is still a wise idea to hire in the professionals like these process servers to ensure safe and confidential handling of these sensitive documents.

 Document and File Management Systems: These have been around for a long time.
 But to be efficient in real estate transaction matters, a lawyer that has the latest technology, is able to produce accurate documents in a timely manner, and can thus provide quality legal services is a must.
+If a lawyer has some trepidation about using the latest technology then they can look into areas such as ‘having another company manage your IT‘ online and see if it will be a better fit for their needs so they can continue to do updated work.
 Our firm uses the latest file, client, contact and document management software to manage real estate and all other client files.
-It’s hard to even remember what we did without these systems.
-I remember a real estate deal that closed just a few years ago where the seller’s lawyer provided our office with a transfer of land that was literally typed from scratch on a typewriter.
-It was a major point of excitement for all of us in the office – we had not seen that in ages, and some in the office had never seen such a thing.
+It s hard to even remember what we did without these systems.
+I remember a real estate deal that closed just a few years ago where the seller s lawyer provided our office with a transfer of land that was literally typed from scratch on a typewriter.
+It was a major point of excitement for all of us in the office we had not seen that in ages, and some in the office had never seen such a thing.
 We all marvelled at how long that would have taken (not to mention the amount of whiteout necessary for typists like me).
 Today we can produce documents in a fraction of the time with far more accuracy as well.

 If you like technology, then you should be in great shape as you head into your investing future.
 Always find a team (lawyers, accountants, brokers) around you that understands, and employs, technology as well, and you will multiply the benefits significantly.